-Anderson revealed in 2022 that she does not believe trans healthcare should be offered under an informed consent model if people are under age 26.
+In 2022 Anderson stated that trans healthcare should not be offered under an informed consent model if people are under age 26.

 Turning 18 does not mean one attains adult competency — particularly for life-altering medical decisions like gender transition.